These non-Muslims from Pakistan make us proud to be Pakistani

 6. Anil Dalpat Sonavaria

 Anil Dalpat Sonavaria was the first Hindu ever to play test cricket for Pakistan.
 Dalpat was a lower-order batsman and wicket keeper who represented Pakistan for a brief interval in the early 1980s as a replacement of Wasim Bari.
+Among non-Muslims from Pakistan he made us proud.

 7. Antao D’Souza